Linjyan00/junyanlin.github.io/_pages/about.md

 # About Me

 I am a Ph.D. student in Computer Science at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), working under the supervision of [Prof. Changwen Chen](https://scholar.google.com/citations?user=w2HXPUUAAAAJ) and [Dr. Xin Jin](https://scholar.google.com/citations?user=byaSC-kAAAAJ&hl=zh-CN).
+If you are interested in collaboration or would like to exchange ideas, please feel free to reach out to me via email.

 ## Research Interests